-Huon states that: “The grip frame and barrel are machined from a single block of steel.”
+In his book Les Pistolets Automatiques Francais, Huon states that: “The grip frame and barrel are machined from a single block of steel.”
 This is

 In reality, the grip frame and the upper receiver/barrel are separate pieces, each precision machined from separate blocks of steel.
 Huon also states

 that the gun has a cover plate on the left side which provides access to the mechanism.
 This is an inaccuracy that could only stem from not having the

 they are flexible so that they can be spread apart and fitted onto the receiver from the rear.
 At the rear of the breech block on each side is a raised area with 16 triangular-cut serrations to aid in

-covers two flat springs, one to tension the sear and another to tension the manual safety lever.
+retracting the slide.
+A backstrap piece covers two flat springs, one to tension the sear and another to tension the manual safety lever.